learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 ### 👍 Cluster access can be locked down by function

-Since each cluster is carries out a specific function, you can restrict access to each cluster to users who have something to do with this function.
+Since each cluster carries out a specific function, you can restrict access to each cluster to users who have something to do with this function.

 For example, only developers need to have access to the _dev_ clusters, and only testers need to have access to the _test_ cluster.